Plaza Miranda bombing: Bombing

 The Liberal Party's campaign rally was held to proclaim the candidacies of eight senatorial bids as well as the candidate for the mayoralty race in Manila.
-As a crowd of about 4,000 gathered to hear speeches, two grenades were reportedly tossed on stage.
+After local Liberal candidates for Manila were proclaimed, Manila LP chairman Salvador Mariño, the emcee for the event, began to speak before an audience of about 4,000 when two grenades were reportedly tossed on stage.

-Casualties
+Victims

 Among those killed instantly were a 5-year-old child and The Manila Times photographer Ben Roxas.
-Almost everyone on stage was injured, including incumbent congressman for Palawan and future senator Ramon V. Mitra Jr., incumbent Senator Jovito Salonga, Senator Eddie Ilarde, Senator Eva Estrada-Kalaw, Liberal Party president Gerardo Roxas, Sergio Osmeña Jr., son of former President of the Commonwealth of the Philippines Sergio Osmeña, attorney Martin B. Isidro who served as councilor, Vice Mayor and Congressman for the City of Manila, Ambrosio "King" Lorenzo Jr. who served as the 2nd District Councilor of Manila, and Ramon Bagatsing, the party's mayoral candidate for Manila.
+Almost everyone on stage was injured, including representatives Ramon V. Mitra Jr. of Palawan and Salipada Pendatun of Cotabato, Senators Jovito Salonga, Eva Estrada-Kalaw, and Gerardo Roxas (also Liberal Party president), Judy Araneta-Roxas, former representative Eddie Ilarde of Rizal, former Cebu City mayor Sergio Osmeña Jr., Governor Felicisimo San Luis of Laguna, Manila Councilors Martin B. Isidro and Ambrosio "King" Lorenzo Jr., and Congressman Ramon Bagatsing, the party's mayoral candidate for Manila.

 Salonga was among those most seriously injured.
 The blast left him blind in one eye and deaf in one ear.
 Small pieces of shrapnel remained lodged in his body until his death in 2016.
 Councilor Ambrosio "King" Lorenzo Jr. was in a coma for two weeks.
 He lost sight in his left eye and hearing on the same side.
 Ramon Bagatsing, the Liberal Party mayoralty candidate for Manila, lost his left leg and suffered a crushed right cheek bone and a shattered right arm.

 Suspects

 Marcos blamed the communists and subsequently suspended the privilege of the writ of habeas corpus.

+During the police investigation into the bombing, Manila Mayor Antonio Villegas was initially named the primary suspect of the bombing, but later evidence suggested otherwise.
 Suspicion of responsibility for the blast fell upon incumbent President Ferdinand Marcos.
-Most historians continue to suspect that Marcos perpetrated the bombing as a pretext for his declaration of martial law.
+At the time, there was suspicion that Marcos perpetrated the bombing as a pretext for his declaration of martial law.
 There were a series of deadly bombings in 1971, and the CIA privately stated that Marcos was responsible for at least one of them.
 The agency was also almost certain that none of the bombings were perpetrated by Communists.
-U.S. intelligence documents declassified in the 1990s contained further evidence implicating Marcos.
+Defectors from Marcos' cabinet also contained further evidence implicating Marcos.
 A proven false flag attack took place with the attempted assassination of Defense Minister Juan Ponce Enrile in 1972.
 President Richard Nixon then approved Marcos' martial law move on the rationale that the country was being terrorized by Communists.